 AFM for Life Sciences Applications

-Atomic force microscopes are capable of making measurements on biological samples that are difficult or impossible with any other type of microscope.
-Some examples of life sciences applications unique to atomic force microscopes are shown below.
+Atomic force microscopes are capable of making measurements on biological samples at the nanoscale that are difficult or even impossible with any other type of microscope.
+AFM allows the nanoscale imaging of soft biomaterials including cells and DNA in both ambient atmospheric conditions as well as liquid environments, Examples of biology applications which are unique to atomic force microscopes are shown below.

 Such high resolution imaging requires an instrument noise floor of less than 0.1nm, a good tip approach leading to the maintenance of a sharp tip, the capability to scan with very light forces, and placement of the microscope in an environment with minimal structural and acoustic vibrations.

 Proper sample preparation is another critical factor.
 Sample preparation techniques are described in Atomic Force Microscopy by Eaton and West.

 Atomic force microscopy has a particular advantage over electron microscopy, in that cells and biomaterials can be imaged in partially or totally hydrated conditions including ambient air and liquid environments.

 25 µm x 25µm image of parasites measured in air.

 These Leishmania cells have been treated with an antimicrobial peptide, leading to highly roughened cell membranes, which can be measured and quantified by AFM.

 32 µm x 32 µm image of epithelial cells measured in liquid with an AFMWorkshop Dunk and Scan.

 Measurement of high resolution images of cells in liquid (e.g., under physiological conditions) is another possibility unique to AFM, and can give much more relevant results than electron microscopy, which requires cell fixation, leading to artifacts.